KILTprotocol/docs/docs/develop/sdk/1-getting-started-guide/00-getting-started.md

 Therefore, you can take your credentials and display them for others to see!
 Lets see how we can check a **DIDs endpoints** and see if `john_doe` has any public credentials for us to **query** and **verify**.

-Lets take the DID that was fetch and see if we can retreives the contents.
+Let's take the DID that was fetch and see if we can retreives the contents.
 We will add a new line under the `console.log` and lets resolve the DID with the **DID identifier** fetched with the **web3name**.

 <SnippetBlock